GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Results

-\paragraph{Progressive Ablation.} Results are shown in Table~\ref{tab:progressive}.
-As modules are removed sequentially following the pipeline order, evaluation metrics of downstream stages exhibit a gradual decline, forming a stage-wise degradation pattern that aligns with the pipeline structure.
+Results are shown in Table~\ref{tab:progressive}.
+As modules are removed sequentially following the pipeline order, evaluation metrics of downstream stages exhibit a gradual decline across both datasets, forming a stage-wise degradation pattern that aligns with the pipeline structure.
 As fewer modules are retained, degradation in upstream outputs and intermediate reasoning quality accumulates and results in a monotonic decrease in final answer accuracy.
-The final column, denoted as $\Delta$, reports the accuracy drop of each configuration relative to the previous one.
-Among all transitions, removing the trained models of the Grouping and Local Reasoning modules leads to the largest accuracy declines.
+Among all transitions, removing the trained models of the Grouping and Local Reasoning modules leads to the largest accuracy declines in both domains, corroborating the leave-one-out findings.